thecraftman/my_proposal/outreachy_proposal.md

 Workflow Automation using Crowdin & Github (https://support.crowdin.com/github-integration/#connecting-github-with-crowdin)

-#### The platform that is currently used for CHAOSS Badging is github.
-Integration with GitHub makes source and translation files synchronized with the GitHub repository and Crowdin translation project.
-All translated and approved files will be automatically pushed as a pull request to the master branch in GitHub repository.
+The platform that is currently used for CHAOSS Badging is github.
+Integration with GitHub makes source and translation files synchronized with the GitHub repository and Crowdin translation project, where "translated and approved files will be automatically pushed as a pull request" back to GitHub (https://support.crowdin.com/github-integration/).

 ### Github integration with Crowdin is divided into four parts